 Make your choice depending on your level of handiness and what options are available in your area.
 All Diamondback bikes arrive partially assembled.
 Our Ready Ride models arrive 95 percent assembled.
 Learn more about Ready Ride bikes.

 Mechanically inclined?
 Choose Standard Home Delivery.
 Your bike will be partially assembled and then shipped to your door.
 You’ll finish assembling it yourself following the assembly guide included with your bike.
-We’ve also got some great videos to make it even easier.
+We’ve also got some helpful assembly videos to make it even easier.

 Once your bike arrives, inspect the box for damage.
 If the box is torn, folded, or mutilated, refuse delivery.
 The packaging should be in good order, with no holes or tears.
 This is your bike we're talking about!